Why do they hate us?

 the thousands of innocents regularly killed (victims of what Chomsky

-“the most extreme terrorist campaign of modern times”) by U.S.
+has called “the most extreme terrorist campaign of modern times”) by U.S.

 drone attacks across the Middle East, Southwest Asia and North Africa.
 Imagine what